The-Logic-Coders/turtle-program/README.md

 - Lessons 1-10 can be done on **trinket.io**, while Lessons 11-12 must be done on **Visual Studio Code**
 - Setup instructions are on Lesson 0 (use Template.py from Scripts (Answer Key) > Lesson 0 Scripts)

-> Make sure to save all of your files by:
+> Make sure to save all of your files!
 - (Recommended) Copying your code onto an online platform like Google Colab (can't run the program, but you can copy and paste your code from it the next time you do an activity).
 - Downloading your code from trinket.io onto your laptop (especially if you are not finished, or else you might have to redo some activities)